trag1c/crossandra/README.md

 (Some systems may require you to use `pip3`, `python -m pip`, or `py -m pip` instead)

-## License
-Crossandra is licensed under the MIT License.

 ## [Documentation](https://github.com/trag1c/crossandra/wiki/The-Crossandra-class)

 ## Examples